Kennewick Man: Discovery

-Kennewick Man was discovered by accident by two college students, Will Thomas and David Deacy, on July 28, 1996.
-They were at the Columbia River to watch a hydroplane race near Kennewick.
-Thomas was wading in about 18 in of water, about 10 ft from shore, when his foot struck something hard and round.
-He pulled up a human skull.
-They stashed it in the bushes, waited for the race to finish, then found a plastic bucket and took the skull to a Kennewick police officer.
-The police returned with the students to the location.
-Further searching found more bones underwater and along the shore.
-The county coroner determined the skull was not modern, and it was given to archaeologist James Chatters, who over the course of ten visits to the site, assembled 350 bones and bone fragments creating a nearly complete articulated skeleton.
+The individual who became known as Kennewick Man was discovered by accident by two college students, Will Thomas and David Deacy, on July 28, 1996.
+They were watching a hydroplane race on the Columbia River near Kennewick, Washington, in the northwestern United States.
+Thomas was wading in about 50 cm of water, about 3 m from shore, when his foot struck something hard and round.
+He reached down and pulled up a human skull.

+Thomas and Deacy placed the skull in bushes until the race was over.
+They then found a plastic bucket, retrieved the skull and took it to a Kennewick police officer.
+Police returned with them to the site and found more bones underwater and along the shore.
+The Benton County coroner determined that the remains were not from a recent death and asked archaeologist James Chatters to examine them.

+Over ten visits to the site during the following month, Chatters and others recovered about 90% of the skeleton.
+Despite having been scattered, the remains were unusually complete and well preserved for their age.
+The skull and jaw were nearly complete, and even parts of the hands and feet survived.
+All of his permanent teeth had been present when he died, although two wisdom teeth were lost after death and were not recovered.

 Scientific analysis

-Description
+Description and age

-The cranium was fully intact including all of its teeth from the time of death.
-All major bones were found except the sternum and a few in the hands and feet.
-After further study, Chatters concluded it was "a male of late middle age (40–55 years), and tall (170 to 176 cm, 5′7″ to 5′9″), and was fairly muscular with a slender build".
+Chatters concluded it was "a male of late middle age (40–55 years), and tall (170 to 176 cm, 5′7″ to 5′9″), and was fairly muscular with a slender build".
 The Owsley team in 2005 reported he may have been as young as 38 at the time of death.

-A small bone fragment submitted to the University of California, Riverside for radiocarbon dating estimated he lived between 9,300 and 9,600 years ago (8,400 uncalibrated "radiocarbon years"), and not the 19th century, as had originally been thought.
+A small bone fragment submitted to the University of California, Riverside, for radiocarbon dating estimated he lived between 9,300 and 9,600 years ago (8,400 uncalibrated "radiocarbon years"), and not the 19th century, as had originally been thought.
 Subsequent radiocarbon dating indicated a somewhat younger age of 8,900 to 9,000 years BP, and later 8,400 to 8,690 calibrated years Before Present.

 Geography

-Measurements of carbon, nitrogen, and oxygen isotope ratios in the bone collagen indicate that the man lived almost exclusively on a diet of marine mammals for the last 20 or so years of his life, and that the water he drank was glacial melt.
+Measurements of carbon, nitrogen, and oxygen isotope ratios in the bone collagen indicate that the man lived almost exclusively on a diet of marine mammals for the last 20 or so years of his life and that the water he drank was glacial melt.
 The closest marine coastal environment where this water could have been found during his lifetime was in Alaska.
 That, combined with the location of the find, led to the conclusion that the individual led a highly mobile, water-borne lifestyle centered on the northern coast.